bostick/tabit-file-format/description/tabit-file-format-description.md

 After a complete note list is created, then this is a delta list that is iterated through.

-Each byte in the expanded delta list corresponds to a value for the current slot.
+Each byte in the expanded delta list corresponds to a value for the current vsq index.

-The current slot is computed by `vsqCount % 20`.
+The current slot is computed by `vsqIndex % 20`.

 #### Slots 0 to 7